Trade guide

 Frequently Asked Questions

-What are data cabling engineer jobs UK?▼
+What does this data cabling engineer role involve?▼

 Data cabling engineer jobs cover structured cabling, Cat5e/Cat6/Cat6a, fibre support, containment, comms rooms, office fit-outs, schools, warehouses, data centres and testing.
 The work sits between electrical, telecoms and IT infrastructure.

-How much do data cabling engineer jobs UK pay in the UK?▼
+How much do data cabling engineers earn?▼

 Data cabling engineers commonly earn around £28,000 to £45,000, with stronger earnings for fibre, testing, data centre work, team leading, overtime and multi-skilled electrical or telecoms capability.